-OFFICE OF THE GOVERNOR – News Release – Airbnb among 20 bills on Governor Ige’s Intent to Veto ListPosted on Jun 24, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Airbnb among 20 bills on Governor Ige’s Intent to Veto ListPosted on Jun 24, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige notified legislative leaders and key lawmakers of his Intent to Veto the following 20 measures.
 The Hawai‘i State Constitution requires the governor to notify the Legislature of the bills he intends to veto no later than the 35th day after adjournment, which is June 24.